davis-io/project/report.md

 ### Explotary Analysis:

 - What's the amount of award funded across over the years (adjusted for inflation)?
 How is it spent across different counties?
+What are the counties that spend the most money?

 - What's the correlation between the counties' demographics, and how they spend money?
   Age, Gender, Marriage, Race, Education, Median Income (Administration for Children and Families, Administration on Aging, Substance Abuse and Mental Health Services Administration, Health Resources and Services Administration)